nolanlawson/pinafore/README.md

 ### Updating

-To keep your version of Pinafore up to date, you can use `git` to check out the latest tag:
+To keep your version of Semaphore up to date, you can use `git` to check out the latest tag:

     git checkout $(git tag -l | sort -Vr | head -n 1)

 ### Exporting

-Pinafore is a static site.
+Semaphore is a static site.
 When you run `yarn build`, static files will be written to `__sapper__/export`.

 It is _not_ recommended to directly expose these files when self-hosting.
 Instead, you should use `node server.js` (e.g. with an